 #3 Use less fuel

-Research shows the average Australian driver spends $71.50 on fuel per week, equating to $3,781 per year.
-That’s a lot of money.
-Thankfully, it doesn’t have to be this way, as motorcycles are much more fuel efficient than cars.
+Research shows the average Australian driver spends $71.50 on fuel per week, or $3,781 per year.

-Picture this: the warm sun, a cool breeze, the open road, and the combined scent of leather and nature.
-Few things beat the feeling of fresh air and freedom you experience when riding a motorcycle.
+Few things beat the fresh air and freedom you experience when riding a motorcycle.
 It can be equal parts exhilarating and liberating.

-If you’re keen for some fun, fresh air, and freedom, then check out 7 of the best motorcycle rides in Australia.
+If you’re keen for some fun, fresh air and freedom, check out 8 of the best motorcycle rides in Australia.

 #6 Health benefits